-Gynecologist of Manhattan Women’s Health & Wellness offer comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
-At our obgyn clinic we provide a full range of gynecology services, from annual check-ups and routine pap smears to contraception counseling and gyn procedures, surgeries performed in our office or in the hospital.
-Our state of the art NYC gynecology facility equipped with the latest obgyn equipment.
+Manhattan Women’s Health & Wellness provides comprehensive Obstetrics & Gynecology care to women of all ages in New York City.
+Our ob-gyn clinic offers a full range of gynecology services, including annual check-ups and routine pap smears, as well as contraception counseling and GYN procedures, which can be performed in our office or in the hospital.
+Our cutting-edge NYC gynecology facility is outfitted with the most advanced ob-gyn equipment.

 Types of Birth Control

 Several different categories of birth control exist.
 However, we can split them up into two broad categories – Hormonal and non-hormonal.
 Depending on your specific needs and health history, your gynecologist, Dr. Mariz, will recommend an appropriate method for contraception.

 Hormonal Contraception usually involves manipulating or adding estrogen or progesterone to the body to prevent pregnancy.
 The combination or even just one of the hormones alone generally always affects menstrual bleeding to some extent.
 With any hormonal contraception, you can expect changes in how you bleed, with the potential risk of spotting or bleeding while not on your period.
 Lesser experienced side effects can include headaches, nausea, weight gain/loss, acne, breast tenderness, and mood changes.